kenstratton/cs162_project3/README.md

 ## ▼ Tests
 Some tests have been set up for checking initial properties for instances from each class and thier methods.
-In tetsting methodology, pytest helps test above things using **assert** statement that evaluates validity of conditional statements.
+In terms of tetsting methodology, pytest helped test above things using **assert** statement that evaluates validity of conditional statements.

 ## ▼ Contribution
 Contributions on this project were all by myself due to unfotutnately failing to make a group in Discord 😿